1.4 Million DPC Members and Growing. But What Happens When They Need a Specialist?

 DPC practices report 20% fewer specialist referrals than traditional fee-for-service practices, along with 66% fewer emergency department visits.
 Longer visits and smaller panels mean DPC doctors catch things earlier and manage more conditions in-house.

-These are workarounds, not systems.
-They depend on the individual physician’s connections and the local market.
+The part DPC can’t solve from inside the exam room is the specialist’s bill.
+That still runs through the patient’s insurance, usually a high-deductible plan.
+Some practices negotiate cash-pay rates with local specialists.
+Others route patients through direct-pay networks like Access Health Direct.
+These help, but they depend on the individual physician’s rolodex and the local market.
 A DPC practice in Austin with three friendly specialists down the street has a different experience than one in rural Tennessee.

 What This Means

-The specialist referral gap is one of the last major friction points in the DPC model.
+The remaining specialist friction is one of the last major gaps in DPC.
 Membership billing is largely solved.
 EHRs are catching up.
 HSA eligibility is settled law.
 Employer adoption is growing fast.